andersfuf/UIS_Prototype/README.md

 >$ pip install -r requirements.txt

+For WINDOWS: Loading data into postgres using psql needs a codepage set.
+Invoking a cmd shell like this set the codepage:
+> cmd /c chcp 65001

+This makes a subshell with the codepage set to UTF8. 'cmd /c chcp 1252' makes a subshell with the codepage set to 1252.
+The requirements may have to be run again in the subshell.
+And you might also have to run the reguirements again when invoking a virtual environment (see below).

 ## Database init
 1. set the database in __init__.py file.
 2. run schema.sql, schema_ins.sql, schema_upd.sql in your database